willprice/willprice.github.io/about.md

 I'm a PhD student supervised by [Dr. Dima Damen](https://www.cs.bris.ac.uk/~damen/) at the [University of Bristol](https://www.cs.bris.ac.uk/) studying computer vision and machine learning.
-My research interests in probing trained neural networks to understand where they succeed, where they fail and how we can reason about them.
+My research interests include: probing trained neural networks to understand where they succeed, where they fail, and how we can reason about them.
 I've been inspired by works such as [lime](https://github.com/marcotcr/lime), [shap](https://github.com/slundberg/shap),